-- 1. Reporting is a core component of the GBP, and green bond issuers are required to report on both the use of green bond proceeds, as well as their expected environmental impacts at least on an annual basis. - 2.
+- 1. Reporting is a core component of the GBP, and green bond issuers are required to report on both the use of green bond proceeds, as well as their expected environmental impacts at least on an annual basis.
+Besides qualitative performance indicators and contextual information, the use of quantitative performance measures is recommended, where feasible.
+In this regard, core impact metrics such as those proposed under the relevant project categories in this Handbook are preferred over other quantitative metrics (e.g. inputs, outputs, outcomes). - 2.
 Issuers are recommended to define and disclose the period and process for including projects in their report.
 There are several options for choosing when to add/remove projects to/from the report.
 Some of these options are described below.
-Projects can be added/removed to/from an impact report either directly, or indirectly via adding/removing them to/from a portfolio when reporting on a portfolio level. - Projects can be added to the report once the issuer has approved and determined a project as eligible, or once green bond proceeds have been allocated to eligible disbursements. - Projects can be removed from a report when no allocations to eligible disbursements have taken place in the reporting period, or after the underlying loans have been repaid.
+Projects can be added/removed to/from an impact report either directly, or indirectly via adding/removing them to/from a portfolio when reporting on a portfolio level. - Projects can be added to the report once the issuer has approved and determined a project as eligible, or once green bond proceeds have been allocated to eligible disbursements. - Projects should be removed from a report if the project experiences issues that are likely to affect or have already negatively affected (expected) impact such as being past due, or after the underlying loans have been repaid.

-As part of its due diligence in monitoring projects included in its green bond programme, an issuer may elect to remove a project from its green bond programme, in which case it could cease reporting on such a project until a subsequent decision to restore the project's eligibility.7
+As part of its due diligence in monitoring projects included in its green bond programme, an issuer may elect to remove a project from its green bond programme, in which case it could cease reporting on such a project until a subsequent decision to restore the project's eligibility.

-- 3. It is recommended that the report indicates the total signed amount8 and the amount of green bond proceeds allocated to eligible disbursements9.
+- 3. It is recommended that the report indicates the total signed amount and the amount of green bond proceeds allocated to eligible disbursements.
 It would also be beneficial for issuers to show additional information such as the year of signing (or other measures to describe the seasoning of a portfolio) or project stage from a financing point of view (such as signed, disbursed, repaying). - 4.
 A defining characteristic of green bonds is that the issuance proceeds (or an amount equal to the proceeds) are to be allocated only to those projects that meet the issuer's predefined eligibility criteria.
-Issuers are encouraged to put in place a formal internal process for the allocation of proceeds linked to their lending and investment operations for Green Projects and to report on the allocation of proceeds.
-Issuers are encouraged to explain the key characteristics of the approach they select for their allocations and to provide reference to external audit/verification, when applicable, regarding their allocation criteria. - 5.
-Depending on the process put in place for the allocation of proceeds, it is recommended that issuers either provide a list of projects to which green bond proceeds have been allocated, or report solely on a portfolio level.
-The latter might be necessary if confidentiality considerations restrict the detail that can be disclosed, or useful if a large number of small-sized projects is financed by a green bond (e.g. green bonds financing a loan programme).
-Issuers are encouraged to explain the key characteristics of the approach they select for their report. - 6.
-Depending on the way in which proceeds are allocated, there can be differences in the approach to impact reporting.
+Issuers are encouraged to put in place a formal internal process for the allocation of proceeds linked to their lending and investment operations for green projects and to report on the allocation of proceeds.
+Issuers are encouraged to explain the key characteristics of the approach they select for their allocations and to provide reference to external audit/verification, when applicable, regarding their allocation criteria. - Depending on the process put in place for the allocation of proceeds, it is recommended that issuers either provide a list of projects to which green bond proceeds have been allocated, or report solely on a portfolio level.